tumagonx/nwjs_docs_old/Crash-dump.md

 To test the crash dump feature, 2 API functions are added in 0.8.0 to trigger the crash on purpose: `App.crashBrowser()` and `App.crashRenderer()`.
 They crash the browser process and the renderer process respectively.

 ## Resources ##
+You can always find the links to symbols in the release notes of every version.
 **Linux symbol files of breakpad**

 https://s3.amazonaws.com/node-webkit/v0.8.0/nw.breakpad.ia32.gz